The Brisbane Renovators dream of owning and doing a Queenslander is noble pursuit but it can come with any number of ‘buyer beware’ warnings.

 Paint removal by blasting, burning, dry scraping, dry sanding and using power tools creates the most serious dangers because the particles are small enough to be inhaled or deposited in furnishings or carpet, making complete removal extremely difficult.

-Before renovating invest in a ‘lead paint test’ kit they’re about $40 from Bunnings as certainly worth it.
+Before renovating invest in a ‘lead paint test’ kit they’re about $40 from Bunnings and certainly worth it.

 Alternatively, if you’re worried about it, consult a professional like Baker Bro’s Master Painters.

 Lead is a heavy metal, as a result, if it’s inhaled as a dust, it can stay in your blood for months and even in your bones for years.
-It leads to lead poisoning seizures, vomiting, brain seizures and worse in children and developing bodies it’s much, much worse and can lead to developmental issues and even death.
+It leads to lead poisoning seizures, vomiting, brain seizures.
+It is much worse in children and developing bodies (much, much worse) and can lead to developmental issues and even death.
 So, please take it seriously.